TheMrityunjayPathak/TheMrityunjayPathak/README.md

 - Analyzed purchasing patterns of 9,000+ customers of a Supermarket.
 - More than 15% of the products sold were Snacks.
   - Shows that Snacks are a convenient choice and a major source of revenue.
-- More than 32% of total sales came from the West region of the Supermarket.
+- More than 32% of total sales came from the West region of the supermarket.
-  - Suggests that West region is a strong performing area as compared to others.
+  - Suggests that West region is a strong-performing area as compared to others.
-- Health and Soft drinks were the most profitable sub-categories in Beverages.
+- Health and Soft drinks were the most profitable sub-categories in beverages.
   - Shows that both type of drink options perform well among customers.
 - November was the most profitable month contributing about 15% of the total annual profits.
   - Makes it an ideal time for running promotions and special offers.